-In the left figure of the inset of Figure~\ref{fig:mod2_va_ratio_and_profile_AdK} is shown the profile of the protein Adk: its average concentration (thick line) and its standard deviation (blue area) during the cell cycle are shown.
-It appears that the mean concentration at any given time $s$ of the cell cycle $\E{P_{s}/V(s)}$ is not constant during the cell cycle, as it was the case in the model of Figure~\ref{fig:mod1}.
-The curve of $\E{P_{s}/V(s)}$ fluctuates around $2\%$ of the global average protein production $\Ehat{P/V}$.
-This small fluctuation is barely perceptible for the normalized profiles presented in Figure~\ref{fig:mod2_profiles}: globally this figure is not significantly different from the profiles of the previous intermediate model presented in Figure~\ref{fig:mod1_profile}.
+Figure~\ref{fig:mod2_profiles} presents the normalized profiles for three different proteins with different replication times in the cell cycle: their normalized average concentration (thick line) and their normalized standard deviation (colored area) during the cell cycle are shown.
+Globally, these profiles present little changes compared to the ones of the previous model (Figure~\ref{fig:mod1_profile}).
+In the left figure of the inset of Figure~\ref{fig:mod2_va_ratio_and_profile_AdK} is shown the profile of the protein Adk (a closeup of the first profile of Figure~\ref{fig:mod2_profiles}).
+It appears that the mean concentration at any given time $t$ of the cell cycle $\E{P(t)/V(t)}$ (the thick line of the profile) is not constant during the cell cycle, as it was the case in the model of Figure~\ref{fig:mod1}.
+The curve of $\E{P(t)/V(t)}$ fluctuates around $2\%$ of the global average protein concentration $\Ehat{P/V}$.

-The main Figure~\ref{fig:mod2_va_ratio_and_profile_AdK} shows the effect of replication on the variance: it represents the ratio of protein variance between the current model with gene replication and the previous model with the gene in constant concentration and random partitioning.
+The main Figure~\ref{fig:mod2_va_ratio_and_profile_AdK} shows the effect of replication on the variance: it represents the ratio of protein variance between the previous model (with genes in constant concentration and random partitioning) and the current model with gene replication.
 For all the genes, the variances predicted show little difference from the previous intermediate model.
 The ratio is even surprisingly slightly above one for many genes, indicating that for these genes the replication tends to reduce the variance.

-As for the previous intermediate model, we can use the environmental state decomposition to separate the part of variance $\Vhatt{P/V}{int}$ (defined in Equation~(\ref{eq:var_1})) specific to the gene expression and $\Vhatt{P/V}{ext}$ (defined in Equation~(\ref{eq:var_2})) attributed to cell cycle fluctuations.
-As the mean concentration, $\E{P_{s}/V(s)}$ is no longer constant during the cell cycle $\Vhatt{P/V}{ext}$ is no longer null.
+As for the previous intermediate model, we can use the environmental state decomposition to separate the part of variance $\Vhatt{P/V}{int}$ (defined in Equation~\eqref{eq:var_1}) specific to the gene expression and $\Vhatt{P/V}{ext}$ (defined in Equation~\eqref{eq:var_2}) attributed to cell cycle fluctuations.
+As the mean concentration, $\E{P(t)/V(t)}$ is no longer constant during the cell cycle $\Vhatt{P/V}{ext}$ is no longer null.
 Yet it appears that $\Vhatt{P/V}{ext}$ only represents a very small part of the global variance $\Vhat{P/V}$ (for $99\%$ of the genes, it represents less than $2\%$).
 For this intermediate model, the extrinsic contribution of DNA replication computed with this decomposition is small.